-Virtual Nā Mele 2021: Encore Broadcast & Silent Auction
+Virtual Nā Mele 2021: Premiere Broadcast

 Inviting worldwide audiences to a celebration of music and aloha, Hawaii Youth Symphony (HYS) will present its annual gala, He Makana O Nā Mele: The Gift of Music, as a one-hour televised and streamed special premiering December 7, 2021.

 From the grounds of the Halekulani, talented HYS students, ages 8-18 from across the state, are featured performers.
 Together with ukulele virtuoso Jake Shimabukuro and Hawaii’s top-selling female vocalist of all time, Amy Hānaiali‘I, they will join Junior Orchestras from Hawaii’s sister cities in Japan, the Ukulele Junior Orchestra from Kanazawa, and the Pacific Music Instituteʻs Ukulele Workshop, made possible through the magic of television and collaboration with Hawaii Tourism Japan.
 Beyond a festive evening, Nā Mele will benefit all HYS programs and financial aid funds, advancing the nonprofit’s vision to Make Music a Right for all young people in Hawaii.